mrdaemon/exosphere/docs/source/configuration.rst

     .. attention::

         The **name** field has a unicity constraint within the inventory!
-        You cannot have two hosts with the same name value, and Exsosphere will inform you of this if it is the case, before promptly refusing to load the configuration file.
+        You cannot have two hosts with the same name value, and Exosphere will inform you of this if it is the case, before promptly refusing to load the configuration file.